MicrosoftDocs/sdk-api/sdk-api-src/content/iads/nf-iads-iads-getinfo.md

 pList.Put "Owner", "JeffSmith"  ' Property cache remains uninitialized,
                                ' but with one property value. count = pList.PropertyCount  ' count = 1.
-MsgBox "Number of property found in the property cache: " &amp; count
+MsgBox "Number of property found in the property cache: " & count

 v = pList.Get("Division")   ' pList.GetInfo is called implicitly
 ShowPropertyCache           ' This will display "JeffSmith" for Owner,